ISSF World Shooting Championships: After World War II

-Special shotgun and running target championships
+Shotgun / running target championships

 Special shotgun championships were first held in 1934, and since 1959 they are held biennially so that in these events, there are either Olympic Games or World Championships each year.
 The original event was trap; skeet was added in 1950 and double trap in 1989.

 It was in this kind of championship that the first woman won a World Championship medal in shooting: Carola Mandel (USA) in 1950.
 Women got their own competitions in 1967.

 Running target events have been sporadically included; the last time was 1983.
 As a compensation for the 2005 loss of Olympic status for 10 metre running target however, it has been decided to hold provisional World Championships in 10 metre running target and 50 metre running target in Olympic years, starting in 2008.

 5 Edition (1961, 1967, 1973, 1975, 1983) of shotgun and running target was held simultaneously.